gabbersepp/dev.to-posts/blog-posts/intellisense-for-cypress-fixture-files/intellisense-for-cypress-fixture-files.md

 Have you ever been annoyed of searching for the right cypress fixture file path, copy it and pasting it into `cy.fixture()` or `cy.route()`?
 Then this article will help you!

 # Why you should use fixtures and how to use them
-Fixture files provide testdata of any kind.
+Fixture files provide test data of any kind.
 In Cypress they can be used to load data (e.g. predefined user data) or tell `XHR` requests to return specific data.

 If you have not explicitly disabled fixtures in cypress, the default path to the fixture's directory is `cypress/fixtures`.
 You can change this in the `cypress.json` config file:
 ```json